pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

                  └─── ....

-Python plugins themselves go to:
+Third-party Python plugins themselves go to:

 * **Resources/plugins/PythonPlugins/** folder

-  + Single file named PI\_\ *anything*\ .py for each separate python plugin.
+  + Single file named :code:`PI_<anything>.py` for each separate python plugin.
 This is the starting point for each python plugin
-    (For Python2, we used "PythonScripts" folder -- same idea, but we need a different folder.
+    (For Python2, we used "PythonScripts" folder -- same idea, but we need a different folder.)
   + Plugins are loaded in order as returned by the OS: that is, do not assume alphabetically!
   + Python files can then import other python files.

+Internally, we also use:

 * **Resources/plugins/XPPython3/** folder

   + "internal" plugins.
 This is intended for internal use, and are additional python plugins loaded prior to the user directory "PythonPlugins".
-Note this is (usually) the same folder as holding the binary \*.xpl plugin files.
-To be loaded on startup, files need to be named I_PI\_\ *anything*\ .py.
+Note this is (usually) the same folder as holding the binary :code:`*.xpl` plugin files.
+To be loaded on startup, files need to be named :code:`I_PI<anything>.py`.
   + python files in this directory will be in you PYTHONPATH and therefore accessible to your scripts.

 Plugin Menus
 ============